jumpsuit/jumpstate/README.md

 ## State Actions
 When you create a state, you assign action functions that can change that state in some way.
 When called, each action received the current `state`, and the `payload` that was passed with the call.

-It's important to immutability here, and not mutate the current state in these actions.
+It's important to maintain immutability here, and not mutate the current state in these actions.
 Doing so will meddle with debugging, time-travel, and the underlying redux instance.

 ```javascript
 increment (state, payload) {